Cost of New Bathroom Suite

 Get Prices

-How Much Is A New Bathroom Suite?
+How Much Does A New Bathroom Suite Cost?

 Below are some estimated costs to replace a bath sink, taps and other bathroom items: